jamesdunham/beautiful-jekyll/code.md

-[qsurvey](https://github.com/jamesdunham/qsurvey) is a toolkit for working with the [Qualtrics](https://www.qualtrics.com/research-suite) platform and its survey data in R. Download responses and designs into a session, then:
+[qsurvey](https://github.com/jamesdunham/qsurvey) is a toolkit for working with the [Qualtrics](https://www.qualtrics.com/research-suite) platform and its survey data in R. Download responses and designs directly into a session, then:

 * Represent survey flows as directed graphs for interactive review in Shiny
 * Validate branching and randomization with checks on the proportion of